Elahep/BMSB-popgenomics/genome_scan_analysis/README.md

 As BayPass runs a MCMC analysis we need to perform several independent MCMC runs (e.g., 3-5), using different seeds.
 We then need to compare the estimates of parameters such as Ω or statistics such as BF or C2 across various runs to empirically check the convergence of chains.

+## 3- Sanity check

+Before choosing the candidate SNPs, we must check the behaviour of p-values to make sure our results are not affected by problems associated with multiple testing.
+We will check the distribution of p-values using a histogram.
+A well-behaved p-value histogram must be close to uniform for higher p-values.
+See this <a href="http://varianceexplained.org/statistics/interpreting-pvalue-histogram/" title="tutorial"tutorial/a>

-## 3- Interpreting the outputs
+## 4- Interpreting the outputs

 `BMSB__summary_contrast.out` contains posterior mean of the C2 contrast statistics (M_C2), standard deviation of C2 contrast statistics (SD_C2), calibrated estimator of C2 statistics (C2_std) and its corrected p value (log10(1/pval)).
-We can use the 0.001 p-value threshold (0.1%, recommended in the tutorial) or 0.01 threshold (1%, reported in Olazcuaga et al 2020) as a cut-off for the expected false discovery rate.
+We can use the 0.001 p-value threshold (0.1%, recommended in the tutorial) or 0.01 threshold (1%, reported in Olazcuaga et al 2020) as a cut-off for considering significantly differentiated outlier SNPs.
 Any SNP with a p-value (in -log10 scale) higher than this threshold is considered as an outlier.
+Additionally, we need to calculate false discovery rate and control for multiple testing.
+To do that, we will calculate q-value for each inividual SNP and will consider SNPs with q-values < 0.1 (10% false discovery rate) as the best candidates for being subject to selective sweeps.

-Let's use R to extract the outlier SNPs using the 0.1% p value threshold:
+Let's use R to extract the outlier SNPs using the 0.1% p value threshold and calculate q-value for choosing the candidate SNPs:

 ```
 ##import the BayPass output file and scaffold list